 Edit > EXAKT search...

-Opens a dialogue for an EXAKT search .
+Opens a dialog for an EXAKT-search .

 To see how the EXAKT search works, see Einführung in das Suchwerkzeug EXAKT.

 Edit > Selection

 This submenu includes features that concern a previously selected part („Selection“) of the transcription.
 In essence, this selection is made up of all displayed tiers.
 It can be reduced in two ways (which can also be combined): Entire tiers can be removed from the selection by dismissing them with the function Tier > Hide tier.
 If only specific time points are to be selected, mark the section on the time line by using the mouse (click and drag).